 Whether an unforeseen event takes you across the country, a blizzard halts travel, or BC closes because of Coronavirus, the Center for Teaching Excellence can help you figure out how to work through disruption and stay connected with your students.

 Communicate with Students by Sending a Class Email

 The university provides an email address you can use to reach your entire class, which is typically the most direct way to communicate with your students.
-Follow the instructions from Information Technology Services on how to email your class.
+Follow the instructions from Information Technology Services on how to email your class (login required).

 Distribute Content Through Canvas Modules

-Zoom allows for real time interactions between an instructor and students, all of whom can, if desired, enable an audio and video feed and type messages.
-Presenters can integrate PowerPoint slides and record sessions to make available in case some students can’t participate.
-Read about how to get started with an account that will allow 40 minute conference sessions.
+Zoom allows for real time interactions between an instructor and students, with audio, video and chat (text).
+Presenters can integrate PowerPoint slides and record sessions to make available for students who can’t participate.
+To get started, see our detailed guide to Zoom.